laravel/nova-docs/1.0/resources/fields.md

 ])
 ```

-On the resource index and detail screens, the `Select` field's "key" value will be displayed.
+On the resource index and detail pages, the `Select` field's "key" value will be displayed.
 If you would like to display the labels instead, you may use the `displayUsingLabels` method:

 ```php
 Select::make('Size')->options([